barotto/IBMulator/README.md

 ### HDD image

-The first time you launch IBMulator an empty pre-formatted bootable hard disk image will be created.
+The first time you launch IBMulator an empty pre-formatted hard disk image will be created.

 If you have an original PS/1 backup disk-set you can restore the machine to its factory state.
 In order to do so: